caamillo/caamillo-zip/README.md

+# camillo-zip
+WIP, for now if testing the zipping sucks (zipped file heavier than original one) try playing with start parameter zip(start=5)

 ## TODO Fixes:
-- [ ] sanitize string before getting parsed (doing the needed escape logic ("\,", "\NUM")) and in case of keying that, all keys can be unsanitized except for "\,".
+- [x] sanitize string before getting parsed (doing the needed escape logic ("\,", "\NUM")) and in case of keying that, all keys can be unsanitized except for "\,".
-- [ ] when unzipping, split for "," and not for "\,".
+- [x] when unzipping, split for "," and not for "\,".
-- [ ] fix when random backslash are on the way (test3 isnt working)
+- [x] fix when random backslash are on the way (test3 isnt working)
+- [ ] Add recursive mode when big strings (would impact on zip speed)
 - [ ] if worth, zip also the map so to create a `map-of-map` (2d -> 3d -> 4d?...)
-- [ ] it is slow, try to create more async chunks
-- [ ] write it in python and add the possibility to run that in threads (each thread runs a chunk)
 - [ ] more engines (overall-best, json-oriented, ...other usecases)